Battle of B-R5RB: Scale

 The total number of players in the B-R5RB system peaked at 2,670, which was less than the previously largest battle in Eve at 6VDT-H, which had 4,070 players in the main battle.
 B-R5RB however had many smaller related battles playing out, meaning it involved more players in total.
 The number of players was later surpassed by the battle of 9-4RP2, with over 6,000 players in system and many more in related battles.
-However, due to technical issues with the larger battle, B-R5RB remains the second largest battle in the EVE Online universe in terms of resources destroyed.
+However, due to technical issues with the larger battle, B-R5RB remains the second largest battle in the Eve Online universe in terms of resources destroyed.
 An even larger battle at FWST-8, in 2020, saw 8,825 players participating in total, with a peak of 6,557 located in the system, breaking two Guinness World Records for the "Largest Multiplayer Videogame PVP Battle" and the "Most Concurrent Participants in a Multiplayer Videogame PvP Battle", making it the current largest battle in the game in terms of player count.
 B-R5RB remained the most expensive battle.
-However, on December 31, 2020, the Massacre of M2-XFE broke the record of largest total destruction in a single battle.
+However, on December 31, 2020, the Massacre at M2-XFE broke the record of largest total destruction in a single battle, costing about US$378,012 in player investments.
+The scale of the B-R5RB and others in the Eve Online universe have sparked the development of in-game historiographies and public history.
+This and the scale of its economy, which has been academically studied, exemplifies how Eve Online transcends typical classification as an MMORPG.